jtejido/geodesy-php/README.md

-All units are in Base WGS84.
-It comes with some pre-built datums and also allows conversion between them.
-It also allows conversion between the ff:
+It also allows coordinate conversions between the ff:

 ## Position Conversion ##